 The major culprit in cat allergies is “Fel d1,” a protein excreted in the cat’s skin, saliva, and urine.
 When cats lick themselves, they deposit Fel d1 on their fur.
 When the cat sheds, the allergens on the hair and dander (dried skin particles) spread.

 And do they ever spread.
 Fel d1 proteins are small, so they remain suspended in the air.
 Fel d1 is also sticky, and takes a long time to decompose, Blaiss explains.
-The proteins cling to surfaces like draperies, carpets, furniture, bedding, clothing, even walls and ceilings.
+The proteins cling to surfaces like draperies, carpets, furniture, bedding, clothing, and even walls.

 Because of this, cat allergens are notoriously difficult to remove from a home, even with cleaning and vacuuming.
 Research has shown that there are cat proteins in almost all U.S. homes, even in homes where there are no cats.
-In school classrooms, kids can bring in enough Fel d1 on their clothes and backpacks to trigger asthma symptoms in their allergic classmates.
+In schools, kids can bring in enough Fel d1 on their clothes and backpacks to trigger asthma symptoms in in their allergic classmates.